prest/prest-example/extending-framework/README.md

 # Run Extending (framework)

-To run extending framework example with local database configure the following envaironment variables
+To run extending framework example with local database configure the following environment variables

 In this example we desabled the JWT with the `PREST_JWT_DEFAULT=false` environment variable.